Best Concert Ukulele Options – Acoustic, Electric & Budget

 Acoustic vs. Acoustic-Electric

 If you’re pretty sure you’re never going to play live, an instrument without a pickup may be the better option.
-Likewise, if you’re planning on gigging regularly you’re definitely going to want an acoustic-electric instrument.
+Likewise, if you’re planning on gigging regularly, you’re definitely going to want an acoustic-electric instrument.

 Best Concert Ukulele Selection Methodology

 The first edition was published in 2017.
+The current edition was published on August 29, 2024

 About the Author and Contributors